tomer-ben-david/2025-send-to-gmail-website/src/content/blog/stop-copy-pasting-your-life-away.md

 I don’t want to go to an AI "app."
 I want to get the answer while my cursor is still on the file.

 That’s why we built QuiKey.
 It stays hidden in the background, a silent layer over macOS that only wakes up when you right-click.
 It brings the world's best models—ChatGPT, Claude, Gemini—directly into your Finder.
 No tabs.
 No context switching.
-No "AI-speak" fluff.
 Just the answer.

 ### The Power Move: AI Squads